-- Putting in place an managing consultative and coordination mechanisms, starting with AA and buy-in terms of reference, that ensure that BFS centrally funded global research and capacity work and Mission funded country/region-specific research and capacity building strongly build on and complement each other.
+- Work with Research Capacity Building Lead and Research Lead in putting in place and managing consultative and coordination mechanisms, starting with AA and buy-in terms of reference, that ensure that BFS centrally-funded global research and capacity work and Mission-funded country/region-specific research and capacity building strongly build on and complement each other.

 - A minimum of a Master’s degree in management, agriculture, international development, or a related field

 - At least 15 years’ experience leading, managing and implementing large international projects

 - Specific significant experience in strengthening capacity of national or regional organizations

 - Specific and significant experience interacting with a range of donor country offices